Berier17/football-player-valuation/README.md

 * **MAE (Cash Error):** XGBoost is off by an average of **€948k** per player, whereas Linear Regression is off by **€1.13M**.
 Over a transfer window of 10 players, XGBoost saves the club nearly **€1.8M** in estimation error.
 * **MAPE (Percentage Error):** Linear Regression struggled with lower-value players (68% error).
 XGBoost (54.9%) was far more robust across the entire squad.

-**Feature Importance:**
+**Feature Importance (Model View):**
-The XGBoost model prioritized the **Team** feature above all else, indicating that the "club premium" (e.g., playing for a top-tier team) adds significant intangible value, followed closely by Age and Expected Goals.
+The XGBoost model prioritized the **Team** feature above all else, confirming the Mutual Information finding that the "club premium" is the biggest driver of price.

 | Feature | Importance Score |
 | :--- | :--- |